nikhildd32/cf_ai_scout/README.md

 ## How It Works

-The agent leverages the AI SDK's `streamText` function with Workers AI (Llama 3.3 70B) for intelligent tool calling:
+The agent uses Cloudflare's native `@cloudflare/ai-utils` with Workers AI (Llama 3.3 70B) for intelligent tool calling:

 - **Automatic Tool Execution**: Tools are invoked automatically when Llama determines that live data is required based on the query.
 - **searchNBAData Tool**: Fetches real-time sports data from authoritative sources via the Brave Search API.
-- **Real-Time Streaming**: Responses are streamed back to the client as they are generated, providing a smooth user experience.
+- **JSON Responses**: Returns structured JSON responses with answer text, links, and thinking metadata.
 - **Stateless Design**: Each query is processed independently without retaining conversation history.

 ## Local Setup